daboynb/linux_scripts/README.md

 Install virtualBox_guest_additions.

 # dolphin.sh
-Run dolphin as root with the alias "dp".
+Run dolphin as root on kde with the alias "dp".